shnartho/Linux-Server-Administration/README.md

 # Linux-Server-Administration
 This is my university course.
+University: Wroclaw University of Science and Technology